MthoNtanzi/inventory-management-system/README.md

-Sure!
-Here's the updated `README.md` with a section for the use case diagram:

----

 # 📦 Inventory Management System

 A simple yet powerful Inventory Management System designed to help small to medium-sized businesses efficiently track stock, manage products, and streamline sales reporting.